T-Bunckenburg93/nebData/docs/hullPointDistribution-ANS.md

 ```

 I hope this makes some sense!
-I've got no mathematical  justification for why I chose the transformation I did, except it seems to look reasonable useful.
+I've got no mathematical  justification for why I chose the transformation I did, except it seems to look reasonably useful.

 # ANS Hulls